thepastamentor/winenum/README.md

 - **Port scan fallback** — Hits common AD ports (SMB, LDAP, Kerberos, WinRM, RDP, MSSQL, DNS, HTTP).
 Uses Nmap if installed, falls back to Netcat if nmap fails.
 - **Auto-pilot Domain discovery** — Pulls the domain name natively from SMB or LDAP if you forget to provide it.
+- **Hosts File Generation** — Automatically generates an `/etc/hosts` compatible file format from SMB enumeration and gives you a one-liner to add it.
 - **Concurrent Execution** — Smashes out enumeration with a thread pool.
 No more waiting 5 minutes for `rusthound` before checking if `netexec` allows a NULL session.
 It all happens at once.
 - **Beautiful UI** — Powered by `rich`, progress bars track every individual service in real-time, popping high-value findings (like `ADMIN ACCESS` or `xp_cmdshell`) directly to the console above the progress bars.
 - **Auto-cracking** — Captures AS-REP and Kerberoast hashes simultaneously, concatenates them, and immediately launches `hashcat` to crack them while you read the summary report.
-- **BloodHound CE API** — Built-in support to upload `rusthound-ce` zips straight into a running BloodHound CE instance automatically.
+- **BloodHound CE API** — Built-in support to upload `rusthound-ce` zips straight into a running BloodHound CE instance automatically (with an option to wipe the DB prior).

 ## Dependencies